ballissia/personal-web/README.md

   Issues: About me section spacing in responsiveness, continue trying calc().

 Last Modified on: 12/5/2018
-  Changes Include: Section positioning and responsiveness fixed.
+  Changes Include: Section positioning and responsiveness fixed, adjusted width of header and section, sticky nav menu.